 If you need to update accounting details for past orders in bulk, but your items are no longer in the Inventory pages, you can import your costs directly into your Accounting>FBA Sales or Accounting>Merchant Sales pages.

 !
 You should only make updates in your Accounting tab to items that were deleted from your Inventory prior to you capturing a Buy Cost, and you now have past sales that you need to add those Buy Costs to.
 If the MSKUs that need an update are still in your Inventory, please use the Importing Accounting Details into Inventory Via .csv option.
 If you do update these items in the Accounting tab, the information will be overridden by the information in the Inventory tab with any type of sync, update, or replenishment to the MSKU.

 Visit the Sales page you would like to export (FBA or Merchant).
 If you are looking specifically to update items with no buy cost information, click on the blue Advanced button and change the search for transactions with No Buy Cost.
 You can also change the date-range of the data shown if needed.

 Click on Search and once the results are displayed.

 After you choose to filter or not, click on the Export button to get a .csv file of the results.

-Add the cost, supplier, and purchase date to the orders and save the file.
+Add the cost and supplier to the orders and save the file.